-I’ve mentioned this before, that you have to be careful when googling your symptoms.
+I’ve mentioned before that you must be careful when googling your symptoms.

 The internet is an excellent source of information, depending on how you use it.

 This does not mean that you have a brain tumour.
-It means that you got information relating to what you specifically asked – headaches and brain tumours.
+It means you got information about what you specifically asked for – headaches and brain tumours.